linkarzu/linkarzu.github.io/_posts/keyboards/26-01-04-toucan-firmware.md

 ---
-title: 'Toucan Keyboard, Build and Flash Custom Firwmware'
+title: 'Toucan Keyboard, Build and Flash Custom Firmware'
 description: >-
   In this article, I build custom ZMK firmware for the Beekeeb Toucan using a repo and text files instead of GUI tools, and this is part 2 of the Toucan